 A reconsideration request must be made within 10 working days of receiving notice from the Council of the assessed development contribution required.

-If the Council believes further information is required from the applicant before it can make a decision, it will send a further information request in writing to the applicant as soon as possible after the reconsideration request is received.
+If the Council requires further information from the applicant before it can make a decision, a request for the information will be made in writing to the applicant as soon as possible after the reconsideration request is received.

 A reconsideration request will not be accepted by Council if it is received after the 10-day period referred to above, or if an objection has been lodged under section 199C of the Local Government Act 2002.
 The applicant will receive written notice if the request for reconsideration cannot be made for one of these reasons.